ibm-messaging/mqperf/README.md

 - M2000 Performance Report [MPA1.pdf](./MPA1.pdf)
 - M2000 HA and DR Performance Report [MPA2.pdf](./MPA2.pdf)

+#### AMS

+MQ V9 delivered a new AMS Quality of Protection called ‘Confidentiality’.
+A performance whitepaper has been produced that illustrates the performance profile this new mode brings by comparing it to existing AMS, TLS and non AMS scenarios.
+[AMSMQAppliance.pdf](./AMSMQAppliance.pdf)

 ### MQ Distributed

 We intend to publish future versions of the MQ base performance documents.